simon-stahlberg/mimir/README.md

-# Mimir: A Planning Library
+# Mimir: A Generalized Numeric Planning Library

 Mimir is a C++20-based planning library with Python bindings, designed for both grounded and lifted planning.
 Its primary focus lies at the intersection of planning and machine learning, making it a powerful tool for  research in learning-based planning.
 Unlike many planners, Mimir is designed to be used as a library rather than as a standalone application, offering seamless integration into both C++ and Python projects.
 Pre-compiled Python binaries are available via PyPI for easy installation and use.